Hair today, gone tomorrow - all about dog moulting

 Supporting healthy skin and coat!

 Whether your pet is prone to moulting or you just want to help keep their coat in tip-top condition, you might consider supporting them with an Omega 3 & 6 supplement.
 Dogs need Omega 3 & 6 oils to maintain healthy skin and coat.
 And even if your dog is getting some of this nutrition in their diet, providing a supplement with a combination of the right oils helps to fully support their skin and coat condition.
-These natural oils help reduce moulting, improve dry and flaky skin and support healthy hair growth – our YuMEGA Dog offers the perfect balance.
+These natural oils help reduce moulting, improve dry and flaky skin and support healthy hair growth – our YuDERM Dog offers the perfect balance.

 What about bald patches?

 A heavy moult can sometimes lead to bald patches.
 However, supplements have a role to play here, too.
-Lecithin, Zinc, Vitamin C & E and Biotin work together to support skin health and rapid hair and nail growth, so if your dog’s coat is looking thin, it might be worth considering a supplement like YuMEGA Boost.
+Lecithin, Zinc, Vitamin C & E and Biotin work together to support skin health and rapid hair and nail growth, so if your dog’s coat is looking thin, it might be worth considering a supplement like YuDERM Boost.

 Can you minimise the moult?